 “Over the two months ahead, I want to work smarter, not harder.
 I will proactively manage my time by scheduling regular check-ins with my team, setting deadlines, and taking regular breaks.
 The goal is to be more productive with my time to achieve more without burning out.”

-Measurable: You will measure this goal by looking at how well you followed the three listed actions.
+M: You’ll measure this by looking at how well you followed the three listed actions.

 6. Create a Dashboard to Track KPIs